What is I-TICK?

 Anywhere in Illinois, where a person works or relaxes, including your yard or property.

 The location where the tick was found is critical to I-TICK!
 We require at least the county of collection to include the data in our research.
 Please submit location and date with any frozen tick.
 If you use the Tick App, you can enable the location function on your smart phone if you are comfortable doing so.
 If not, there is a place in the Tick App to manually record location.
 Please provide at least the county, but even better, a more exact location such as the city or state park.
 (The information provided by volunteers is more valuable when a precise location is provided instead of just the county where a tick was found).
 All data are always kept confidential.

 The Tick App is free for anyone to use, but you will have to pay for your cell phone data.
 There is also a desktop version if you prefer or do not have a smart phone.
 If you collect and freeze a tick to mail to us, your cost would be a first class stamp.

 How do I participate?

-There are two ways to take part in I-TICK: freezing a tick in alcohol, recording location and date, and eventually mailing us the data when our campus opens, or collect and submit all data using a smart phone or web app.
+There are two ways to participate in I-TICK: send us a physical tick specimen that is NOT engorged with blood, or collect and submit all information using The Tick App: a smartphone or web app.
 Participants are free to choose one (or both) methods.